eMapR/sundial/README.md

 ## Introduction

 Google Earth Engine provides an API endpoint which allows you to quickly download images up to 48 MB, give or take a few MB.
-This is relatively small as far as spatial science goes, but for machine learning, it is ideal for getting a large number of training chips for deep learning.
+This is relatively small as far as spatial science goes, but for machine learning, it is an ideal tool for getting a large number of training chips for deep learning research.
 GEE also provides easy access to a plethora of pre-processsed image collections.

 This repo contains scripts to download square chips via polygons sourced from shapefiles and run them through a neural network of your own choosing.
-Although Google already provides powerful tools for deep learning integrated with GEE, it can be beneficial and/or convenient to perform analysis on your own GPU(s).
+Although Google already provides powerful tools for deep learning integrated with GEE, it can be beneficial and/or cost-effective to perform analysis on your own GPU(s).
 The intended use is time series analysis on an HPC however, the scripts will work on any machine with Nvidia GPU(s).

 ## Basic Usage